RETURN TO CONTENTS PAGE

 Elizabeth died (age 50, of a periosteal abscess) at West Gate, Keighley, (9th January 1871, buried at Utley Cemetery, 11th January 1871).

 Within three months, William, a labourer for a machinist, of Long Croft, married 3. (at Keighley, Register Office, 28th October 1879) Susannah McCarthy nee Tuckwell (born at Burford, Oxfordshire, 1831), a charwoman.
+Susannah had previously married Edward McCarthy in the Burton-upon-Trent area (1863).
 At the 1881 Census William was also a licensed lodging house keeper.
-William died (age 76, of apoplexy) in Long Croft (25th December 1894, buried at Utley Cemetery, 28th December 1894), and Susannah died (age 59, of bronchitis) in Long Croft also (22nd September 1895, buried at Utley cemetery, 25th September 1895).
+William died (age 76, of apoplexy) in Long Croft (25th December 1894, buried at Utley Cemetery, 28th December 1894), and Susannah died (age 59, of bronchitis) in Long Croft also (22nd September 1895, buried at Utley Cemetery, 25th September 1895).